LTylo100.jpg (12810 bytes)

 ENTRY DOCUMENTS – FOR U.S. CITIZENS:

 A valid U.S. Passport is required for entry into all countries.
-Many countries are requiring that passports be valid for at least another six months after travel has ended.
+Many countries require that passports be valid for at least another six months after travel has ended.
 It is the responsibility of the traveler to have the proper travel documents.
-The only countries that require a visa are Brazil and Paraguay.
+The only countries that require a visa are Paraguay & Bolivia.
 Check with their respective consulates or Embassies in Washington DC for specific requirements and applications.
-Visa service companies will handle obtaining these visas for you.
+Visa service companies will also handle obtaining these visas for you.
+Any other nationalities should check with the Consulate of each country to be visited to verify applicable entry documents.

 HOW DOES YOUR TRIP WORK?